Anchorage plans to boost enforcement of expanded mask order

 Robert Brewster, owner of The Alaska Club, a fitness chain, and Chris Anderson, president of The Glacier Brewhouse and ORSO restaurants, participated with Quinn-Davidson and local health officials in a briefing Friday and said they supported the enhanced mask measures.

 Quinn-Davidson also is restricting gathering sizes.

-Schools in the municipality, for example, will be limited to 50% of their indoor capacity.
+Schools will be limited to 50% of their classroom occupancy based on building and fire codes, according to a corrected version of the order.
+That means if a classroom has a fire-code capacity of 46 people, it cannot have more than 23 people in it, said Carolyn Hall, communications director for the mayor’s office.
+The initial version of the order Friday referred to 50% of building occupancy.

 Former Mayor Ethan Berkowitz faced backlash for restrictions on businesses earlier this year that some criticized as overreaching.

-Note: This story is corrected to show each classroom will have capacity limitations and corrects Hall’s title.